-Funds for Medicaid come from both the federal government and the individual state governments and as such, the rules governing Medicaid also come from two sources.
-The federal government sets certain standards but gives the states considerable flexibility with regards to the services they provide.
+Funds for Medicaid come from both the federal government and the individual state government.
+And as such, the rules governing Medicaid also come from two sources.
+The federal government sets certain standards, but gives the states flexibility on the services they provide.
 This is especially true in the area of home care.

 Today, the variety of services covered by Medicaid for individuals living at home goes well beyond simple home health care.
-However, to provide a comprehensive list can be misleading as the benefits depend both on the state in which the beneficiary lives and the type of Medicaid coverage they are receiving.
-Follows is a generalized list with explanations of what is typically offered by Medicaid in most states.
+However, to provide a comprehensive list can be misleading.
+This is because the benefits depend on both the state in which the beneficiary lives and the type of Medicaid coverage they are receiving.
+What follows is a generalized list with explanations of what is typically offered by Medicaid in most states.